ErikdeJager/dnd-the-realms/Creature types/Mero.md

+# Mero

 (Replaces Celestial)

-Celestials are creatures native to [[Eromorra]], and good by nature.
+Celestials are creatures native to [Eromorra.md](../Realms/Eromorra.md), and good by nature.